Robot-Specific Blocks#

 Introduction#

-Drivetrain - Move and monitor the VR Rover.
+Drivetrain - Move and turn the VR Rover.

 Actions

-drive - Drives the VR Rover continuously forward or in reverse.
+drive - Moves the VR Rover forward or reverse forever.

-drive for - Drives the VR Rover for a set distance.
+drive for - Moves the VR Rover forward or reverse for a specific distance.

-turn - Turns the VR Rover continuously left or right.
+turn - Turns the VR Rover left or right forever.

-turn for - Turns the VR Rover a specific number of degrees.
+turn for - Turns the VR Rover left or right for a specific number of degrees.

 turn to heading - Turns the VR Rover to face a specific heading.